-There is no evidence that the controlled release levodopa formulations available in Brazil are useful to manage advanced stage fluctuations in PD patients.
-In clinical practice, controlled release levodopa formulations could be indicated to treat or prevent nocturnal and early morning akinesia (level U).
+There is no evidence that the controlled-release levodopa formulations available in Brazil are useful to manage fluctuations in advanced-stage PD patients.
+In clinical practice, controlled-release levodopa formulations could be indicated to treat or prevent nocturnal and early morning akinesia (level U).

-Dopaminergic agonists are effective to control motor fluctuations in PD advanced stages (level A).
+Dopaminergic agonists are effective in the control of motor fluctuations in advanced-stage PD (level A).

-COMT inhibitors are effective to control motor fluctuations in PD advanced stages (level A).
+COMT inhibitors are effective to control motor fluctuations in advanced-stage PD (level A).

-MAO-B inhibitors are effective to control motor fluctuations in PD advanced stages (level A).
+MAO-B inhibitors are effective to control motor fluctuations in advanced-stage PD (level A).

-Levodopa Induced Dyskinesia
+Levodopa-induced dyskinesia

-Dyskinesia is characterized by involuntary movements related to levodopa use and may appear during the motor benefit of the levodopa effect (square-wave dyskinesia) or the peak of the effect (peak-dose dyskinesia).
+Dyskinesia is characterized by involuntary movements related to levodopa use and may appear during the motor benefit of the levodopa effect (square-wave dyskinesia) or at the peak of the effect (peak-dose dyskinesia).
 Some patients may present dyskinesia only during the beginning and/or the end of the motor effect of levodopa (diphasic dyskinesia) or during the off period (off dyskinesia)38,59 (Table 6).

 Levodopa management

-There are no good quality studies considering changes in how levodopa is offered to patients to control dyskinetic movements.
-In the clinical setting, patients with peak-dose or square-wave dyskinesia are recommended to take more frequent and lower individual doses of levodopa.
-In diphasic dyskinesia, patients are put on a regimen of enhanced dopaminergic stimulation either by increasing individual levodopa doses or adding dopaminergic drugs (DA, COMT inhibitors or MAO-B inhibitors)59.
+There are no high-quality studies examining how levodopa is offered to patients to control dyskinetic movements.
+In clinical settings, patients with peak-dose or square-wave dyskinesia are advised to take more frequent and lower single doses of levodopa.
+In diphasic dyskinesia, patients are put on a regimen of enhanced dopaminergic stimulation, either by increasing single levodopa doses or adding dopaminergic drugs (DA, COMT inhibitors or MAO-B inhibitors)59.

 Amantadine

-Verhagen Metman et al., in 1998 recruited 18 patients in a cross-over, double-blind, controlled, and six-week study, evaluating amantadine, 100 to 400 mg daily, and placebo.
+In 1998, Verhagen Metman et al. recruited 18 patients for a six-week, double-blind, controlled, crossover study evaluating amantadine at doses ranging from 100 to 400 mg daily and placebo.
 The authors concluded that amantadine substantially improves dyskinesias induced by levodopa without improving motor symptoms of PD.
 These benefits were sustained for at least 12 months60.
-Amantadine is capable of ameliorating dyskinesias provoked by levodopa use.
-Amantadine also significantly decreased the duration of off-periods and improved the quality of life of patients in the on and off-periods.
+Amantadine is capable of ameliorating the dyskinesias caused by levodopa use.
+Amantadine also significantly decreased the duration of off-periods and improved the quality of life of patients in the on and off periods.

-Thomas et al., in 2004 recruited 40 patients in a double-blind, randomized, placebo-controlled and 12-month study.
+In 2004, Thomas et al. recruited 40 patients for a 12-month, double-blind, randomized, placebo-controlled study.
 After 15 to 30 days of treatment with amantadine, there was a significant decrease in dyskinesia scores.
-According to the study, this effect diminished or disappeared after 3 to 8 months of treatment, but the withdrawal of amantadine led to a significant increase of dyskinesias in 11 patients61.
+According to the study, this effect decreased or disappeared after 3 to 8 months of treatment, but the withdrawal of amantadine led to a significant increase of dyskinesias in 11 patients61.

-Wolf et al., in 2010 conducted a randomized, double-blinded, placebo-controlled, national multicenter study, including 32 patients already using amantadine for at least one year.
+In 2010, Wolf et al. conducted a randomized, double-blinded, placebo-controlled, national multicenter study that included 32 patients already using amantadine for at least one year.
 The authors claimed that amantadine maintains an anti-dyskinetic effect even many years after its introduction62.

-In 2014 in the study AMANDYSK evaluated the effect of withdrawal of amantadine replaced by placebo.
-The study was carried out on 57 patients with PD and dyskinesia and the patients were followed up for three months after the withdrawal of amantadine.
-It was observed that the washout of amantadine significantly worsened the dyskinesias as compared to patients who were not withdrawn the drug63.
+In 2014, the AMANDYSK study evaluated the effect of withdrawal of amantadine, which was replaced by placebo.
+The study was carried out on 57 patients with PD and dyskinesia, and the patients were followed-up for three months after the withdrawal of amantadine.
+It was found that the discontinuation of amantadine significantly worsened dyskinesia compared with patients who were not discontinued63.

 Clozapine

-Durif et al., in 2004 in a double-blind placebo-controlled trial of clozapine, showed a significant increase of on-time without dyskinesia in treatment group compared with placebo64.
-In an open naturalistic study, the use of clozapine was evaluated in dyskinetic patients with or without psychotic symptoms.
+In 2004, in a double-blind placebo-controlled trial of clozapine, Durif et al. showed a significant increase of on-time without dyskinesia in the treatment group compared with placebo64.
+An open naturalistic study evaluated the use of clozapine in dyskinetic patients with or without psychotic symptoms.
 It was observed an improvement in both symptoms65.
-A limitation related to the chronic use of clozapine is due the need of regular hematological exams.
+A limitation related to the chronic use of clozapine is the need for regular hematological exams.

 Conclusion

-There is no consensus about more frequent or lower doses intake of levodopa for control induced dyskinesia (level U).
+There is no consensus about the frequency and doses of levodopa to control induced dyskinesia (level U).

-Amantadine is probably effective to control levodopa induced dyskinesias (level B).
+Amantadine is probably effective for controlling levodopa-induced dyskinesias (level B).